RJPearson94/terraform-provider-twilio/docs/resources/autopilot_task_field.md

 The following arguments are supported:

-- `assistant_sid` - (Mandatory) The SID of the assistant to attach the task field to.
+- `assistant_sid` - (Mandatory) The SID of the assistant to associate the task field with.
 Changing this forces a new resource to be created
-- `task_sid` - (Mandatory) The SID of the task to attach the field to.
+- `task_sid` - (Mandatory) The SID of the task to associate the task field with.
 Changing this forces a new resource to be created
 - `unique_name` - (Mandatory) The unique name of the field.
 Changing this forces a new resource to be created
 - `field_type` - (Mandatory) The type of field